tempodb/tempodb-node-js/README.markdown

 ### Returns

-An object containing the series information, time series data, and a summary of statistics for the specified time period.
+An object containing the series information and the time series data for the specified time period.

         {
             series: {